-1 government for redress of grievances.
-2 Governmental, and in some cases private entities, that restrict this speech and 226.
-3 petitioning or retaliate against people because of their speech violate these protections.
-4 227.
-The retaliation against residents for complaining about sex discrimination 5 and shelter conditions and rules denies these individuals violates the Liberty of Speech 6 and petition clauses.
-7 Any purportedly legitimate reasons offered by Defendants to justify their 228.
-8 denial of housing rights to Plaintiffs was pre-textual.
-9 TENTH CAUSE OF ACTION 10 Due Process (Cal.
+- 313. Governmental, and in some cases private, entities that restrict this speech and petitioning or retaliate against people because of their speech, violate these protections. - 314.
+The retaliation against residents for complaining about sex discrimination and shelter conditions and rules violates the Liberty of Speech and petition clauses. - 315.
+Any purportedly legitimate reasons offered by Defendants to justify their denial of housing rights to Plaintiffs was pre-textual. - 316.
+California Gov't Code § 815.2 provides that a public entity is liable for injury caused by its employee acting within the scope of their employment if the act or omission would have given rise to a cause of action against that employee.
+Midnight Mission, Mercy House Living Centers, and Illumination Foundation staff were acting within the scope of their employment when they retaliated against Plaintiffs Moore, Ogle, Utzman, and Powitzky for complaining about sexual harassment and unsanitary conditions at the Courtyard, Bridges, and La Mesa.
+City and County are vicariously liable for the injuries caused by Midnight Mission, Mercy House Living Centers, and Illumination Foundation.

+TENTH CAUSE OF ACTION

+Due Process (Cal.
 Const., art.
-I § 7) 11 (Plaintiffs Moore, Powitzky, Rutter, Utzman, and Oma's Angel Foundation against Defendants County, City) 12 13 229.
-Plaintiffs incorporate by reference the above allegations, as if set forth in full.
-14 230.
-The California constitution protects the right to intrastate travel, including the 15 right to travel freely within a city.
-16 231.
-The limitations on shelter residents' travel created by the Lock-in/Shut-out 17 Policy - the prohibition on their leaving or entering the shelter by foot or on bicycle - is a 18 direct and unjustified restriction of this right.
-19 232.
-Defendants County and City are ultimately responsible for these policies; the 20 private defendants enforce them as agents of these governments.
-21 233.
-Plaintiffs were harmed, and these policies were a substantial factor in causing 22 Plaintiffs' harm.
-ELEVENTH CAUSE OF ACTION 23 Equal Protection (Cal.
+I § 7) (Plaintiffs Powitzky and Oma's Angel Foundation against Defendants County, City)

+- 317. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 318.
+The California Constitution protects the right to intrastate travel, including the right to travel freely within a city. - 319.
+The limitations on shelter residents' travel created by the Lock-in/Shut-out Policy-the prohibition on their leaving or entering the shelter by foot or on bicycle-is a direct and unjustified restriction of this right. - 320.
+Defendants County and City are ultimately responsible for these policies; Defendant Mercy House Living Centers enforces them as an agent of the government.
+City requires Anaheim Emergency Shelter to enforce this policy.

+321. Plaintiffs seek declaratory relief that the County's and City's lock-in/shut out policy violates the due process clause of California's Constitution, and the right to intrastate travel, and to enjoin enforcement of this policy.
+California Government Code § 814 provides that the government immunity provisions do not apply to "the right to obtain relief other than money or damages against a public entity or public employee."

+ELEVENTH CAUSE OF ACTION

+Equal Protection (Cal.
 Const., art.
-I § 7) 24 (Plaintiffs Moore, Powitzky, Rutter, Utzman and Oma's Angel Foundation against Defendants County, City) 25 26 234.
-Plaintiffs incorporate by reference the above allegations, as if set forth in full.
-27 235.
-The California right to equal protection prohibits the government, and those 28 acting in concert with it, from discriminating against individuals and groups based on 47 Complaint and Petition for Writ of Mandate unjustified stereotypes.
-Housed persons living or transacting business in the vicinity of La Mesa and Bridges are permitted to walk on the sidewalks or use bicycles.

-236. The limitations on shelter residents' travel created by the Lock-in/Shut-out Policy - the prohibition on their leaving or entering the shelter by foot or on bicycle - is unjustified and is based purely on unjustified stereotypes about and animus towards homeless people.
+I § 7) (Plaintiffs Powitzky and Oma's Angel Foundation against Defendants County, City)

+- 322. Plaintiffs incorporate by reference the above allegations, as if set forth in full. - 323.
+The California right to equal protection prohibits the government, and those acting in concert with it, from discriminating against individuals and groups based on unjustified stereotypes.
+Housed persons living or transacting business in the vicinity of Anaheim Emergency Shelter and Bridges are permitted to walk on the sidewalks or use bicycles to access their homes.
+Residents of Bridges and Anaheim Emergency Shelter are not. - 324.
+The limitations on shelter residents' travel created by the Lock-in/Shut-out Policy the prohibition on their leaving or entering the shelter by foot or on bicycle is unjustified and is based purely on unjustified stereotypes about and animus towards homeless people. - 325.
+Plaintiffs seek declaratory relief that the County's and City's lock-in/shut out policies violates the equal protection clause of California's Constitution, and to enjoin enforcement of this policy.
+California Government Code § 814 provides that the government immunity provisions do not apply to "the right to obtain relief other than money or damages against a public entity or public employee."